jillesvangurp/presentation-test-performance/slides.md

 ---

-## Our Test Setup
+## Test Setup

 - **Docker Compose** for Elasticsearch, Valkey, and Postgres
-  - Docker Compose for gradle plugin
+  - Docker Compose plugin for gradle that runs before the tests
 - **Spring Boot** test context with API server & some test beans
 - Simple Kotlin tests
   - **junit 6**